Kneaded That

 Brown Butter Chocolate Chipless Cookies

-Published: Jun 11, 2025 by Audrey · This post may contain affiliate links · Leave a Comment
+Updated: Jun 27, 2026 · by Audrey Grubb · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Print Recipe

-These Brown Butter Chocolate Chipless Cookies are simple, nostalgic, and all about the cozy, caramel-like flavor of browned butter and a touch of nutmeg.
-With no chocolate to distract from their rich, toasty notes, they’re all about depth and warmth in every bite.
+These brown butter chocolate chipless cookies are simple, nostalgic, and all about the cozy, caramel-like flavor of browned butter with a touch of nutmeg.
+With no chocolate to distract from their rich, toasty notes, they're all about depth and warmth in every bite.

 Picture of brown butter chocolate chipless cookies.